 It’s clear from the love Patty receives Down Under there are 22 million Aussies who think he can, we just need to convince 1 or 2 more people, namely those on the San Antonio Spurs coaching staff.

-Patty Mills breaks the record for most points in a single game by an Australian player with 34 against the Golden State Warriors
+Patty Mills sets record for most points in an NBA by an Australian player